c4dt/showcase/README.md

 Code that helps organize the labs' projects and present them nicely.

-This repository has been archived, as we have a newer version of it:
+This repository has been archived in April 2026, as we have a newer version of it:

 https://github.com/c4dt/showcase_v2